 - Wearable enabled Banking: FIs like WestPac, Nordea Bank Belgian Bank KBC, and others, have implemented wearable payments as part of their mobile banking offerings and customers using wearable enabled payment devices in some part of the world are becoming significant; in USA – 47 percent, in UK – 45 percent, and 40 percent in Australia.
 A recent financial brand report stated that wearable payment transaction volume will reach $450billion by 2020.
 However, security remains a major concern and several banks are using tokenization security.
 Others have built-in “enable and disable” payment functionalities on their wearable mobile app.

 - Mobile Banking integration with Social Media: Social transnational banking is trending as more banks are integrating banking offerings with their social media platforms.
 Standard Chartered now enable customers in Botswana, Zambia and Zimbabwe to perform social transnational banking such as money transfer to friends, view account balances and bills payments via social media platforms.
 Other banks like ICIC, Garanti bank’s iGaranti, and Caixa bank, are allowing their customers to perform financial and non-financial transactions using twitter, facebook and other social media platforms with secure two factor authentication systems ( Like JETHRO’s JPrivacy).

-In conclusion, the trends discussed in this issue are not in any other of priority and will continue to evolve.
+In conclusion, the trends discussed in this issue are not in any other of priority and will continue to evolve even after 2020.
 Ensuring your mobile banking platform has functionalities that delivers qualitative and responsive services as well as personalized management features are important considerations for earning customers loyalty.
 Banks without these propositions will be at a competitive disadvantage and JETHRO is here to assist.